 - Place it in

-Re-apply any modifications
+Re-apply any modifications to Jira files

 While using Jira, you’ve probably added some custom modifications to Jira files.
 These may include connection details, settings related to memory allocation, or other JVM arguments.
 In this step, you need to re-apply the same modifications to the new files by copying them from your backups.